DFHack/dfhack/docs/dev/Lua API.rst

   The unit is active (non-dead and probably on the map).
 Unit must also be present in the ``world.units.active`` vector to rule out raid missions.
-Use ``utils.linear_index`` after this function returns true if you aren't certain (i.e., you aren't already iterating that vector).
+Use ``utils.linear_index`` after this function returns true if you aren't certain (i.e., not already iterating active units).

 * ``dfhack.units.isVisible(unit)``